grf/islandora-tree/README.md

 In the lib/ folder there are two files that give sparql queries: run them as so:

-'''scripts/ri-query model-states.sparql > model-states.csv'''
+''scripts/ri-query lib/model-states.sparql > model-states.csv''

-'''scripts/ri-query parents.sparql > parents.csv'''
+''scripts/ri-query lib/parents.sparql > parents.csv''

 ## Crunch